 - Los Angeles

 - San Francisco

 - Washington, D.C.

 And your destination must be one of the following cities:

 Even if these destinations don’t appeal to you, it’s a good way for a large family to cross the Atlantic for cheap.
 Then it’s relatively inexpensive to hop to other European countries on budget airlines.

-There are lots of excellent travel deals for folks looking to check off some bucket list items in 2019.
+There are lots of excellent travel deals for folks in 2019.